 is a water-soluble vitamin.
 It is important for DNA regulation, red blood cell production, and helps with the function of our nervous system.

-Research from Japan found that 1,500 micrograms (or 1.5 mg) oral methylcobalamin daily for 4 years could decrease visual field deterioration in low pressure glaucoma.
+Research from Japan found that 1,500 micrograms (or 1.5 mg) oral methylcobalamin daily for 4 years could decrease visual field deterioration in low

 Vitamin E (alpha-tocopherol) is a fat-soluble vitamin with antioxidant and anti-inflammatory properties.
 It is naturally found in vegetable oils and animal fats.
 Research has found alpha-tocopherol to improve blood flow to the eye and to reduce visual field deterioration if taken for at least 6 to 12 months.

-b) Herb and plant extracts
+c) Herb and plant extracts

 Bilberry and blackcurrant